Spiral Antidepressant Withdrawal Field Guide

 Minimal Effective Dose

-Learning from the Attempt
+Learning from Your Attempt

-Increased Self-Knowledge
+Enhanced Self-Knowledge

 The Spiral Continues: Long-Term Growth and Co-Creation